 Asheville’s best kept secret!

-Odyssey has a junior Olympic-sized pool and two tennis courts.
+Odyssey School has a junior Olympic-sized pool and memberships are open to the community!
 Lap swim (one lane) is an option during all pool hours.
-Pool and tennis memberships are open to all families in the Asheville area.

 UPDATE: We are no longer accepting new memberships for the 2020 season.

 Bringing a friend?
 Members can click here to pay our visitor’s fee.

 Summer 2020: COVID-19 Policies